SebKerz/HRR-robot-control/README.md

 with dedicated tools and grippers into a combined robot setup in simulation and hardware.

+It was developed during the Horizon2020 EU-project Hybrid Human-Robot RECYcling plant for electriCal and eLEctRonic equipment https://cordis.europa.eu/project/id/820742/results by the Chair of Automatic Control Engineering at Technical University Munich.

 ## Table of Contents

 - [HR-Recycler Cobot package](#hr-recycler-cobot-package)